 A merchant can be dishonest in two ways.
-He can use a scale that reads balanced, when the two sides are not truly level; or he can use weights that are not accurate.
+He can use a scale that reads balanced when the two sides are not truly level; or he can use weights that are not accurate.
 High precision was not available in these days, but there is a level of tolerance that should have been met.
-Inaccurate weights is a form of lying.
-It is subtle because no words are actually said, but a person is none-the-less deceived.
+Inaccurate weight is a form of lying.
+It is subtle because no words are actually said, but a person is nonetheless deceived.
 Given the number of times it is mentioned, it clearly was a widespread problem (Leviticus 19:35-36; Deuteronomy 25:13-16).
 While men may be deceived, God takes note of a person’s honesty in his dealings with others.

 Notice in Proverbs 11:2 that we have an incomplete contrast.
 Pride and lowliness are opposites, but shame and wisdom are not – at least not directly.
 The intent is to fill in the opposite side with the unstated opposites.
-With pride is foolishness that leads to shame.
+Pride is foolishness that leads to shame.
 With lowliness is wisdom that leads to honor.
 The technical term for this style of figurative writing is called an ellipse, where the reader is expected to fill in the unstated terms.

 Personal pride leads to personal shame.
 A lowly attitude gives wisdom.
 The contrast then implies that pride prevents a person from becoming wise, most likely from a refusal to learn because the person is certain he knows everything he needs to know.
 However, a person with a lowly attitude knows he needs to learn, and the wisdom he gains leans to honor.